EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description: As shown by [DiTommaso et al](https://www.nature.com/articles/nbt.3820) the choice of operating system may have a considerable effect on the generated results even if the same software was used.
 Fields: all

-Name: Newly developed software/custom scripts are made publically available and deposited to a public code hosting platform
+Name: Newly developed software/custom scripts are made publicly available and deposited to a public code hosting platform
 Category: Silver
 Description: All software, including custom scripts (see above) should ideally be deposited at a public hosting platform, such as
  GitHub, Bitbucket, or GitLab.
 This should ensure the long-term availability of the software as well as the option to enable researchers